Dierdorf

 Dierdorf (/de/) is a town in the district of Neuwied, in Rhineland-Palatinate, Germany.
 It is situated in the Westerwald, approx. 20 km northeast of Neuwied, and 20 km north of Koblenz.

+From the end of the 17th century until 1824, it was the seat of the counts and princes of Wied-Runkel, who resided at Dierdorf Castle, which was demolished in 1902.

 Dierdorf is the seat of the Verbandsgemeinde ("collective municipality") Dierdorf.